And what’s big about this news?

-I know that every aspect of my life and my health will benefit from losing weight.
+I know every aspect of my life and health will benefit from losing weight.
 My arthritis and asthma will improve.
 My back won’t be so sore.
 I will have more energy.
 I can go back to yoga, and swimming: I am SO excited for this.

 I will feel more socially acceptable.
 I will be IN more photos instead of being behind the camera – and I will be able to fulfill more of my goals.
 My weight and appearance has stopped me from taking on some of the creative projects I want and need to pursue.

 There are so many excuses I can make for my steady weight gain, especially over the past couple of years.

 The weight started piling on when I started Love Cakes Bakery, and then subsequently my Bed and Breakfast.